CtrlK

 Trigger Term Quality

-Includes explicit trigger phrases like 'klingai team', 'kling ai organization', 'klingai multi-user', 'shared klingai access' which are natural terms users would say when needing team configuration for Kling AI.
-Good coverage of variations.
+Includes natural trigger phrases like 'klingai team', 'kling ai organization', 'klingai multi-user', 'shared klingai access' which cover multiple variations a user might say.
+Good coverage of relevant terms including both 'klingai' and 'kling ai' spellings.

 3 / 3